Compliance with global requirements for digital signatures, data management, and digital identification is our top priority

 Such a signature can be used as a proof of trustworthiness in terms of Authenticity, Data Integrity, and Non-repudiation because it ensures the identity of the signers, non-alteration of the data, and intent of signing and be bound to the agreement.

-Therefore, digital signatures created via Penneo carry legal effect, can be used as evidence in legal proceedings, are just as binding and enforceable as handwritten signatures, and must be recognized as qualified electronic signatures in all EU Member States.
+Therefore, digital signatures created via Penneo carry legal effect, can be used as evidence in legal proceedings, are just as binding and enforceable as handwritten signatures in all EU Member States.

 All data must be managed with high security and diligence.
 However, PII deserves even stronger protection due to the more severe harm that a potential breach would cause to both individuals and organizations.
 To appropriately protect the confidentiality of PII, we implemented several NIST privacy-specific measures, such as: